webdriverio/webdriverio/CONTRIBUTING.md

 ### As A Merger

-Once a PR with a `backport-requested` label got merged, you are responsible for the backporting the patch to the older version.
+Once a PR with a `backport-requested` label got merged, you are responsible for backporting the patch to the older version.
 To do so, pull the latest code from GitHub:

 ```sh
 $ git pull